rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 Large language model pretraining is a very challenging task which requires very strong engineering and science skills.
 People tend to underestimate efforts needed to train a good large models like GPT3 etc. Most people imagine that they can get a good language model given enough computation resources.
 The fact is even today only OpenAI is providing LM APIs where people can freely play with and get good performances.
 In this blog, we'll talk about pretraining from the whole pipeline: data sourcing, collection and processing, tokenization, architecture engineering and evaluation.
 Hopefully, it would be helpful for foundational model training practioners.

 ### Data
 Data is crucial in any ML system.
 This is true to pretraining as well.
 As is shown in Gopher paper,  A large, diverse and high-quality dataset is needed to train a good model.
 In the following table, it shows the datasets used in [`Gopher` model](https://arxiv.org/pdf/2112.11446.pdf) training.
+Now we're looking at terabytes scale of training data.

 <p align="center">
     <img alt="gopher dataset" src="/assets/img/gopher_data.png" width="100%"/>
     <em>Datasets used in Gopher [2]</em>
     <br>
 </p>
+An ensuing problem with large amount of data is that data quality is hard to control.
+In practice, we have to at least make sure the content should be intelligible.
-However, diversified datasets are necessary but can't guarantee training success as can be seen from `Gopher` paper, model performs well on QA related tasks but suffers on reasoning task.
+Diversified datasets are necessary but can't guarantee training success as can be seen from `Gopher` paper, model performs well on QA related tasks but suffers on reasoning task.
 What else is needed?
+We'll come back to this later.

+### Tokenizer
+Language models compute probability of any string sequence.
+How to represent the string sequence is determined by tokenizer.
+Popular options are byte pair encoding (BPE) or wordpiece.
+As the majority of models are using BPE today, here we focus on BPE based tokenizer.

+As mentioned in GPT2 paper, BPE effectively interpolates between word level inputs for frequent symbol sequences and character level inputs for infrequent symbol sequences.
+Directly using greedy method to build BPE merging rules can be problematic.
+For example, word `cat` can be used in a lot of places like `cat?`, `cat!`, `cat.`.
+One way to solve this issue is to prevent BPE from generating rules across different character categories (letters, digits, puncts etc).

 ### Training Design
 Most of today's pretraining follow suits of a multi-stage and multi-task training.
 As is shown by Yao in [1], GPT series model is pretrained in such way as well.